wwmoraes/alertmanager-telegram-bot/README.md

 ### message template

 For formatting messages the bot uses [doT](https://github.com/olado/doT) + a linebreak replacement.
-You can provide a custom template file using the environment variable `TEMPLATE_FILE`.
-All `br` HTML tags will be replaced by linebreaks.
+You can provide a custom template file by mounting your file as a volume + setting the path on `TEMPLATE_FILE`.
+All `br` HTML tags will be replaced by line breaks.

 ### using it as a module on another bot